Azure/aks-engine/examples/windows/README.md

 ## User Guides

 * [Kubernetes Windows Walkthrough](../../docs/topics/windows.md) - shows how to create a hybrid Kubernetes Windows enabled Docker cluster on Azure.
+* [Building Kubernetes Windows binaries](../../docs/howto/building-windows-kubernetes-binaries.md) - shows how to build kubernetes windows binaries for use in a Windows Kubernetes cluster.

 ## Sample Deployments